-One person was killed and four others injured in a Toronto shooting
+One person was killed and three others injured in a Toronto shooting

-(CNN)At least one person is dead and four others injured after a shooting in a Toronto suburb Sunday, Toronto police said.
+(CNN)At least one person is dead and three others injured after a shooting in a Toronto suburb Sunday, Toronto police said.

 Witnesses in Etobicoke said they saw a man get out of his vehicle and begin shooting at the intersection of Willowridge Road and Eglinton Avenue West around 2:30 p.m.
 ET, police said on Twitter.
 The man was seen shooting into another vehicle.

-"We did find someone who's 'vital signs absent,' and now recently, we know that one person has succumbed to their injuries and has been pronounced (dead)," Toronto Police spokesperson Constable David Hopkinson told CNN.
-"Whether it is that person (with vital signs absent) or one of the other victims, we don't know."

-Toronto Police said they found five victims at the scene.
-Paramedics took four people to a nearby hospital in serious condition, and at least one person went to the hospital on their own, according to CNN news partner CTV.
+Police initially reported there were five shooting victims, one of whom died.
+They later revised the number and said there were four victims, one of whom died.

+About 100 shots were fired during the incident, according to CNN news partner CTV.
+The man who was killed was 28 and the other three men are in their late 20s and early 30s, CTV reported.

-Officers were searching for other victims after finding bullet holes in nearby building, Toronto police said.
+Officers were searching for other victims after finding bullet holes in nearby buildings, Toronto police said.

 The suspect fled in a black car, police said, adding the incident is still under investigation.

-Note: Correction: The number of injured has been revised downward to three after Toronto Police updated the figure.